 WATCH THE VIDEO VERSION OF THIS BLOG POST/PODCAST EPISODE:

-Read the Blog Post: 5 Steps to Monetizing Your Podcast with a Digital Product
+Read the Blog Post: Monetizing Your Podcast with a Digital Product

-- You can launch and validate your product even before you put the work into creating it.
+- Launch and validate your product even before you put the work into creating it.

-- You can sell 10 or 1000 copies for the same amount of labor and overhead that goes into making it.
+- Sell 10 or 1000 copies for the same amount of work and overhead that goes into creating it.

-- You can start creating your digital product from day one of your podcasting journey.
+- Create your digital product from day one of your podcasting journey.

-- You can also start creating, selling and monetizing your podcast with a digital product before you even have your first listener.
+- Creating, selling and monetizing your podcast with a digital product before you even have your first listener.

-- You can help your listeners get bigger wins, which in turn will make them more engaged because they are now more invested.
+- Help your listeners make bigger profits, which in turn will make them more engaged because they are more invested now.

-I am going to share with you my five-step process for monetizing your podcast with a digital product.
-I’ll also share how I made $750,000 in 12 months with a digital product teaching people how to start a podcast.
+I am going to show you how to monetize your podcast with a digital product in five simple steps.
+I’ll also tell you how I made $750,000 in 12 months with a digital product by showing people how to start a podcast.

 Step 1: Listen

-But we need to ask our listeners to engage with us outside of the podcast and find out what they need help with.
+But we need to ask our listeners to talk to us outside of the podcast and find out what they need help with.

-This is where it really helps to pay attention to what people keep asking you.
+This is where it’s really helpful to pay attention to what people keep asking you.

-That’s a really important clue that you may be able to help them with a product that addresses the problem or challenge.
+That’s a really important clue that you might be able to help them with a product that addresses the problem or challenge.

 In my case, the idea for the product came to me because people kept asking me how to launch a podcast, and I thought, “Maybe there’s a potential product here.”

-So I created the podcast launch plan, which I’ll use to illustrate each step I show you in this process.
+So I created the podcast launch plan, which I’ll use to illustrate each step I’ll show you in the process.

 Step 2: Ideate